RE:View – Doppelganger

 Consequently, there were British film projects that should have had a lot more trouble getting money but didn’t.
 Like Doppelganger.

-And they missed.
+And he missed.

 This film is reflective of the prevalent science fiction tropes of the Sixties.
 The slightly psychedelic question of “How do I know what is real?” is a central question of this film.
 2001 had been released the year before, so its influence is minor, but it is there.
 Everyone knew it was coming for a while.
 In some ways, Doppelganger is more reminiscent of an episode of the Twilight Zone.
 This isn’t a surprise because it started life as a one-hour TV special.